singwang-cn/Neural_Networks/README.md

 test repository

 I come from Shanghai.
-My dream is buy a good house in Shanghai.
+My dream is to buy a good house in Shanghai.
 Now I think AI technology can make it true.
 So I started to learn something about AI.